Virginia Stuart-Taylor, aged 28

 Sabbatical: In August 2014 I then returned to London for just over a year, before beginning a 6-month sabbatical from work in November 2015 to travel around Europe and Sri Lanka, study in Germany and Russia, and volunteer in Nepal.

-Master’s Degree: In September 2016 I then left London again and moved to the Netherlands to begin a double Master’s degree in European Society, Politics and Culture, under the EU’s Erasmus Mundus scheme that allows me to move to a different country every semester for 2 years.
-So I spent my 1st semester in the beautiful Dutch city of Groningen, before moving to Uppsala in Sweden for my 2nd semester!
+Master’s Degree: In September 2016 I then left London again and moved to the Netherlands to begin a double Master’s degree in European Society, Politics and Culture, under the EU’s Erasmus Mundus scheme.
+I spent my 1st semester in the beautiful Dutch city of Groningen, before moving to Uppsala in Sweden for my 2nd semester.
 You can read about my academic work and research over at The Well-Travelled Journal, a hub for my academic articles that look behind the scenes of the world we love to travel, and critically analyse the societies, politics and cultures that make up our world.

 Good Deeds through Travel: The ability to travel is a beautiful gift, but it has also opened my eyes to the harsh realities of this world, to the many wrongs and injustices suffered by millions, which I can’t simply ignore and walk away.
-So I’ve become an Ambassador for two great organisations: the global summit One Young World and the global children’s charity Plan UK.
+So I’ve become an Ambassador for two great organisations: the global children’s charity Plan UK and the global summit One Young World.

-Next on my wish-list: Sicily, Brazil, Argentina, Madagascar, Ibiza, New Zealand
+Next on my wish-list: Aeolian Islands (Sicily), Estonia, Brazil, Argentina, Madagascar, Ibiza, New Zealand

 This blog is for anyone with a passion for travelling or living abroad!
 Through this blog I want to inspire others to get out and explore the world, by imparting some of the things I’ve learnt along the way about travelling, studying, working and (most of all) living abroad.
 I also want to write about and share some of the amazing places I’ve encountered along the way.
 Take a look at my interview with LastMinute.com, my interview with Travel Buzz, my interview with A Lady Away, my interview with Jen Lowthrop, my interview with Up and Go Girls, my interview with The Cafe Cat and my interview with the Euroculture Master’s to find out more about being a travel blogger.